abandisch/frontend-nanodegree-knockoutjs-ajax/README.md

 ## Setting up the development environment

 The application works out of the box by opening `dist/index.html` in the browser, however to make changes to the source code, located under the `src` directory you'll need [Grunt](http://gruntjs.com/getting-started) installed globally.
-Once Grunt is installed, navigate to the root directory (where package.json is located), and then run the following on the command line:
+Once Grunt is installed, navigate to the root directory (where package.json is located), and then run the following on the command line to install the required Grunt plugins:
 ```sh
 $ npm install
 ```
-Then to watch for changes under the `src` directory and automatically complie and output the changes to the `dist` directory, run `grunt` from the command line:
+Then to watch for development changes under the `src` directory and automatically complie and output the changes to the `dist` directory, run `grunt` from the command line:
 ```sh
 $ grunt
 ```